Sidmouth Herald

 The Sidmouth Herald is a British newspaper, established in 1849.
 A team of reporters cover Sidmouth, Beer, Branscombe, Ottery St Mary, and the surrounding areas.

-Owned by Archant publishing, it has sister papers in the county called the Exmouth Journal, the Midweek Herald and the North Devon Gazette.
+It is published by Newsquest.
+It has sister papers in the county called the Exmouth Journal, the Midweek Herald and the North Devon Gazette.

 Also in the South-West are the Weston & Somerset Mercury, the Somerset Mercury and the North Somerset Times.